working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

 ### Macros

-Macros were removed because they were poorly documented and too general, because of this they were hard to implement and automize in the compilers.
+Macros were removed because they were poorly documented and too general.
+Because of this they were hard to implement and automate in the compilers.
 They follow the BNF notation.

 ```